 Instructions for Table D3: All Applicants must complete Table D3.
 Applicants should ensure that data entered into Table D3 takes into consideration the projected loans and investments listed in Exhibit A: Projected Activities.
-Applicants should assume that NMTC Allocation awards will be made in mid-2021.
+Applicants should assume that NMTC Allocation awards will be made in mid {YEAR}.
 Applicants must provide an explanation of Table D3 in response to Question #33(e).
 The information in Table D3 must reflect the projected income and operating expense of the Applicant.

 When entering income data by source, the Applicant must include any and all fees and other sources of compensation that the Applicant